ben-marg/ml-trader/README.txt

-This code has been adapted from the below research paper:
+This code has been partially adapted from the below research paper:

 https://www.sciencedirect.com/science/article/pii/S0957417423023084?via%3Dihub